michael-kricheldorf/flare-forecast.github.io-wiki/FLARE-S3-Storage-Naming-Convention.md

+# FLARE S3 storage naming

-# This document describes the file naming convention of NOAAGEFS forecasts that are available on the FLARE-CIBR s3 bucket
+This document describes the file naming convention of NOAAGEFS forecasts that are available on the FLARE S3 bucket in the project's S3 serer, s3.flare-forecast.org

 ## The files are organized using a prefix and a file name, where the prefix follows the structure: